 The CVMA’s California Animal Hall of Fame, created in 1990, celebrates the companion and working animals of California and the veterinarians who care for them.
 The winning animal’s care provider is recognized at the Pacific Veterinary Conference as well.

-Nominating Organization: Uptown Animal Hospital
+Nominating Organization: Helen Woodward Animal Center

-Nominate Someone for a 2017 CVMA Award
+Nominate Someone for a 2018 CVMA Award

 © 2017 California Veterinary Medical Association